 - health and safety

-- human resources;
+- human resources

-In large organisations, you may have more opportunities to specialise in a particular process area and to advance through the corporate structure.
+Your immediate prospects may depend on the size and type of organisation you work for.
+In large organisations, for example, you may have more opportunities to specialise in a particular process area and to advance through the corporate structure.

 With significant experience, it may be possible to work as a self-employed consultant, working on various quality projects for different organisations.